connervieira/Predator/CONFIGURATION.md

         - Use of optical zoom and framing will lead to higher quality images for Predator to process.
     - In most videos there will be a portion of the frame in which a license plate would never reasonably appear.
         - For example, in dash-cam video, there will rarely be a license plate in the top half of the frame when the camera is mounted facing straight forward.
+    - Note: The cropping process takes place after the rotating process described under `real_time_image_rotation`.
+- `real_time_image_rotation`
+    - This setting can be used to rotate images if your camera is mounted at an angle.
+    - Set this value to a number between 0 and 360 in order to rotate your images a certain number of degrees clockwise.
+        - For example, setting this value to '180' would flip the image upside down.
+    - Note: The rotating process takes place before the cropping process.
 - `fswebcam_device`
     - This setting simply determines the video device that Predator will use FSWebcam to access.
     - This should almost always be set to `"/dev/video0"`, but there may be some situations it which it would make sense to change this, such as when you want to run multiple cameras.